microsoft/finops-toolkit/docs-mslearn/focus/what-is-focus.md

 Note the following points when working with FOCUS data:

 - FOCUS relies on the billing currency for all prices and costs while Cost Management uses the pricing currency.
 Prices in FOCUS might be in a different currency than native Cost Management schemas.
 - FOCUS combines "actual" and "amortized" cost into a single dataset.
-This produces a smaller dataset compared to managing both datasets separately.
+It produces a smaller dataset compared to managing both datasets separately.
 Data size is on par with the amortized cost data plus any commitment discount purchases and refunds.
 - `BillingAccountId` and `BillingAccountName` map to the billing profile ID and name for Microsoft Customer Agreement accounts.
    - We're looking for feedback about it to understand if it's a problem and determine the best way to address it.
 -  `BillingPeriodEnd` and `ChargePeriodEnd` are exclusive, which is helpful for filtering.